Why Girls Excel At School But Not In The Working World

 Did you excel academically your whole life, only to feel like the world shift beneath your feet once you entered adulthood?
 There’s a reason for that: the ways women excel in school isn't what's valued in the working world.
 Claire Shipman and Katty Kay unpack this phenomenon in their new book, The Confidence Code for Girls.
 Shipman joined me on The Ladies Room to talk about how women are set up to fail.

-Shipman thinks we're teaching girls the wrong lessons, focusing on "coloring in the lines, sitting quietly for the teacher, pleasing people," and putting emphasis on gets As.
-As a result, girls internalize those skills as what they need to do to succeed.
+Shipman thinks we're teaching girls the wrong lessons, focusing on "colouring in the lines, sitting quietly for the teacher, pleasing people," and putting emphasis on gets As.
+As a result, girls internalise those skills as what they need to do to succeed.
 But it's a bait-and-switch situation, Shipman says, and the working world celebrate an entirely different set of skills.

 What young women need to survive is confidence, not competence.
 It's a big problem that parents encourage young women to be people-pleasers.
 “It’s so much easier as a parent to have a people-pleasing girl who is focused on outward success," Shipman says.
 "Who doesn’t want that?
 You have to actively fight against that and to keep reminding yourself that gliding through life without experiencing failure is not what you want for your child.”